jherediagu/open-art-shield/ROADMAP.md

 - **Poison** - dataset-poisoning experiments. _"Can I make unauthorized training less useful?"_ (research only)
 - **Measure** - robustness, visual quality, and AI-perception (embedding) drift. _"Did any of it actually work?"_ (started)

-**Trace** and **Measure** are implemented; **Cloak** has a first experimental prototype.
+**Trace** and **Measure** are implemented; **Cloak** has an experimental prototype with EOT (Expectation Over Transformation) scoring, demonstrated with a real CLIP run in [`examples/cloak-eot/`](examples/cloak-eot/README.md).
 The honest current status: OpenArtShield does not yet protect artworks from AI training or style mimicry.
-It embeds/audits watermarks, measures embedding drift, and can now generate a measurable (but unproven) embedding perturbation.
-The next step is making that cloak survive transforms (EOT) and using a smarter optimizer.
+It embeds/audits watermarks, measures embedding drift, and can generate a measurable (but unproven) embedding perturbation scored through transforms.
+The next steps are measuring whether that drift transfers to other embedding models and replacing the random search with a smarter optimizer.

 ## v0.1 - Current foundation